Configuration Reference

 canopy.enable_version_checks (boolean)

-Upgrading LightDB distributed database version requires a server restart (to pick up the new shared-library), as well as running an ALTER EXTENSION UPDATE command.
+Upgrading LightDB distributed database version requires a server restart (to pick up the new shared-library).
 The failure to execute both steps could potentially cause errors or crashes.
 LightDB distributed database thus validates the version of the code and that of the extension match, and errors out if they don’t.

 This value defaults to true, and is effective on the coordinator.
 In rare cases, complex upgrade processes may require setting this parameter to false, thus disabling the check.